• Skip to main content

 • Swap toasted slivered almonds or walnuts for the pecans.
 Or, substitute stovetop candied pecans for roasted pecans.

-• Change the dressing up a bit by replacing some of the mayonnaise with sour cream or plain greek yogurt, or add a teaspoon of dijon mustard.
+• Change the dressing up a bit by replacing some of the mayonnaise with sour cream or plain Greek yogurt, or add a teaspoon of dijon mustard.
 Season the dressing with a quarter of a teaspoon of curry powder or add half a teaspoon of poppy seeds.

 • Add fresh herbs such as parsley, tarragon, or dill.

-How to serve it?
+How to store leftovers

 • With only a half cup of mayonnaise, this chicken salad recipe is on the dry side, which is how I like it.
-If you prefer more dressing, feel free to add a quarter cup more mayonnaise, sour cream, or plain greek yogurt.
+If you prefer more dressing, feel free to add a quarter cup more mayonnaise, sour cream, or plain Greek yogurt.

 • When you are adding the salt and pepper, keep in mind that purchased rotisserie chickens vary in saltiness depending on what flavor you buy and where they are purchased.